-Authentication Mechanism Strength of Mechanism PED Key (Level 3) plus PIN 48 byte random authentication data store on PED key plus PIN entered via PED key pad (minimum 4 bytes) Challenge Secret (Level 3) 16 character random string
+Authentication Mechanism Strength of Mechanism PED Key (Level 3) plus PIN 48 byte random authentication data stored on PED key plus PIN entered via PED key pad (minimum 4 bytes).
+With login failure thresholds of 3 for SO and configurable from 1 to 15 (default 10) for users, this ensures the FIPS 140-2 required thresholds can never be reached.
+Challenge Secret (Level 3) Default 16 character random string (minimum 7 character string; maximum 64 character string).
+With login failure thresholds of 3 for SO and configurable from 1 to 15 (default 10) for users, this ensures the FIPS 140-2 required thresholds can never be reached.